Toddler-Approved Activities to Beat Winter Boredom

 Indoor Scavenger Hunt

 Encourage your toddler's sense of adventure and curiosity by creating an indoor scavenger hunt or treasure hunt.
 You can hide an object and draw a map or leave clues or use one of my printable scavenger hunts!
 All you have to do for the printable version is print it out and give it to your toddler and tell them to find the items that the see on the paper.
 If you have multiple kids you could make it a race!
 You can grab the printable scavenger hunts in the resource library.
-If you're already signed up for the library, the password to access it is at the bottom of every email I send you.
-If you don't have access to the library, sign up using the form below and once your email is confirmed, you will receive instructions for accessing the library.

 What are your favorite indoor activities to do with your toddler when it's too cold to go outside?
 If you need more toddler-friendly activities, you'll love my post that includes 10 Minimal-Mess Toddler Activities!